-The extent of the follow-up actions taken by Agency is based on the level of contamination and the resulting health concern as determined by a health risk assessment.
-Appropriate follow-up actions can include additional sample testing, facility inspection and product recall.
+The extent of the follow-up actions taken by the CFIA is based on the level of contamination and the resulting health concern as determined by a health risk assessment.
+Appropriate follow-up actions include additional sample testing, facility inspection and product recall.
 The health risk assessment is based on exposure to the allergens and gluten through consumption.
 The exposure is calculated by using the typical serving sizes for each food.
-Assessment based on serving size means not all detectable levels of undeclared allergens in food will cause a reaction in an allergic individual.
+Assessment based on serving size means not all detectable levels of undeclared allergens and gluten in food will cause a reaction in an allergic individual.

-This survey generated new information on the background level of undeclared hazelnut and almond in milk alternative products collected from 6 cities across Canada.
-A follow-up survey will be conducted in the future in order to increase the sample size.
-The combined surveys will be used to determine an overall background level of allergens in milk alternative products.
-Information gathered in this survey, in conjunction with other data including the Canadian Total Diet Study, and Statistics Canada's Canadian Health Measures Survey food consumption data, are critical in assessing the health risk that our food supply poses to Canadian consumers.
-The results of CFIA's surveillance activities are also used to inform the Canadian public and stakeholders by raising consumer awareness and to help build public confidence in their food supply by removing non-compliant products.
+This survey generated additional information on the background level of undeclared milk in soy-based infant formula collected from 6 cities across Canada.
+Information gathered in this survey, in conjunction with other data including the Canadian Total Diet Study and Statistics Canada's Canadian Health Measures Survey food consumption data, are critical in assessing the health risk that our food supply poses to Canadian consumers.
+The results of the CFIA's surveillance activities are also used to inform the Canadian public and stakeholders by raising consumer awareness and help build public confidence in their food supply by removing non-compliant products.